cnorick/curse-of-strahd-notes/Session Notes/Session 3.md

 ## [[Rosevalda|Rose]] and [[Thornboldt|Thorn]]'s Room
 Presented with a padlocked door, [[Pelanil]] remembers that [[Elora]] earlier found an iron key.
 Once she unlocks the door, the party uncovers a heartbreaking reality: [[Rosevalda|Rose]] and [[Thornboldt|Thorn]]'s skeletons are lying in the middle of the bedroom floor, apparently starved to death after being unable to escape their locked room.

+[[Pelanil]], feeling sorrowful for the children, packs up their bones, intent to give them a proper burial.
+After filling his pack, the ghosts of the t

 ## Into the Dungeon